 There's two other pieces of software worth mentioning that perform similar or adjacent functions:

 HxC is a floppy drive emulator and can present a visual view of your disk, highlighting bad reads.
 It can also export files from PC floppies (though it seems much picker about disks than 7-Zip) and show you a very low level view of a disk's data from flux reads.
 I've found it invaluable for examining reads of marginal disks to determine which sectors I want to try again as well as when reading disks of unknown format as you can use it to determine the layout of a disk.
 For example I used it to verify a disk was 96TPI, 10 sectors, FM encoding (I haven't covered encodings here, but there's only a few and they control how data is stored as magnetic flux) and a brief visit to Wikipedia later confirmed that that's a format used by Acorn.
 I've also had HxC manage to recover sectors that Greaseweazle said were bad when there were only a few bitflips in the flux.
-On the negative's side HxC's CLI is not nearly as good as Greaseweazle's in my opinion.
+On the negative's side HxC's CLI is nowhere near as friendly as it could be in my opinion.
+For example: do you want to extract all the files on the disk?
+You can't.
+You can extract one at a time, and you can get it to generate you a list, but the list is not in a format that can be fed back in to the get file command, and even once you work all that out it doesn't have an option for the output path for the file, it just always puts it in the working directory.

 FluxEngine is an alternative to Greaseweazle that performs a similar function though in my opinion it's not as intuitive.
 I've had some luck using it to read Mac formatted 3.5" disks as it seems to be slightly better at that, or at least better at providing feedback.
-Like HxC I think its CLI is more awkward to use than Greaseweazle's so I only use it when I'm already manually intervening.
+Like HxC I think its CLI is more awkward to use than Greaseweazle's so I only use it when I'm already manually intervening, but it is still far better than HxC's.

 Putting It All Together